FreeGaussian: Annotation-free Control of Articulated Objects via 3D Gaussian Splats with Flow Derivatives

-\boldparagraph{Loss with dynamic Gaussian flow.} The expression in~\cref{eq:dynamic_gs_flow} suggests that incorporating optical flow and camera flow prior to the loss function can improve 3DGS optimization and maintain dynamic Gaussian smooth transitions between frames.
-Hence, we propose a dynamic Gaussian flow loss $\mathcal{L}_\text{uGS}$ to optimize the dynamic Gaussian field $\mathbf{G}$ and network $\boldsymbol{\Theta}$ with the following formulation:
+The expression in~\cref{eq:dynamic_gs_flow} suggests that incorporating optical flow and camera flow prior to the loss function can improve 3DGS optimization and maintain dynamic Gaussian smooth transitions between frames.
+Hence, we propose a dynamic Gaussian flow loss $\mathcal{L}_{\text{uGS}}$ to optimize the dynamic Gaussian field $\mathbf{G}$ and network $\boldsymbol{\Theta}$ with the following formulation:

-where $\mathbf{u}$ and $\mathbf{u}^\text{Cam}$ can be calculated with optical flow estimator~\cite{2021mmflow} and~\cref{eq:dynamic_gs_flow}, respectively.
-Dynamic Gaussians $\mathbf{G}$ and $\boldsymbol{\Theta}$ are optimized via the proposed dynamic gaussian flow supervision $\mathcal{L}_\text{uGS}$ in~\cref{eq:dynamic_gs_flow_loss} with the fundamental per-frame photometric supervision $\mathcal{L}_\text{RGB}$, and $\mathcal{L}_\text{D-SSIM}$.
+where $\mathbf{u}$ and $\mathbf{u}^{\text{Cam}}$ can be calculated with optical flow estimator~\citep{2021mmflow} and~\cref{eq:dynamic_gs_flow}, respectively.
+Dynamic Gaussians $\mathbf{G}$ and $\boldsymbol{\Theta}$ are optimized via the proposed dynamic gaussian flow supervision $\mathcal{L}_{\text{uGS}}$ in~\cref{eq:dynamic_gs_flow_loss} with the fundamental per-frame photometric supervision $\mathcal{L}_{\text{RGB}}$, and $\mathcal{L}_{\text{D-SSIM}}$.
 The loss function for \ours optimization can be formulated as: